Environment & Sustainability

 KEY LEGISLATIVE ACCOMPLISHMENTS:

-• AB 975 – With looming uncertainty at the federal level, Laura proposed legislation that would have updated the state’s current designation of “Wild and Scenic” for rivers and their surrounding habitats to match the far more stringent federal standards.
+• Authored AB 2975 – With looming uncertainty at the federal level, Laura proposed legislation that would have updated the state’s current designation of “Wild and Scenic” for rivers and their surrounding habitats to match the far more stringent federal standards.

 • Co-Authored SB 5 the Water, Parks, and Wildlife Bond and secured $20 million in funding to be included in the bill for the completion of the Glendale Narrows Riverwalk pedestrian and bike bridge connecting Glendale to Griffith Park and miles of existing bike path.

-• Introduced landmark water management legislation (AB 1667, 1668, and 1669) that would completely re-work the way we manage our water in order to eliminate the current severe waste and inefficiencies.
+• Introduced and had signed into law landmark water management legislation (AB 1668) that completely re-works the way we manage our water in order to eliminate the current severe waste and inefficiencies.

-• Co-Authored AB 1323 (Weber) which would create a stakeholder working group which would help reduce inefficient water use and make our system more sustainable.
+• Co-Authored AB 1323 (Weber) which would have created a stakeholder working group which would help reduce inefficient water use and make our system more sustainable.

 AS A CITY COUNCILMEMBER AND FORMER MAYOR OF GLENDALE…